• About

 espresso shot with crema on top in a glass cup

-I've never had any mechanical issues with my machine.
-The only thing I've had to do for maintenance is to function the clean mode of the machine and change out the water filter.
-I purchased an off-brand cleaning tablet container from Amazon.
+I've never had any mechanical issues with my espresso machine.
+Maintenance is simple, just function the "clean mode" of the machine (using an espresso machine cleaning tablet) and change out the water filter.
+I purchased an off-brand espresso machine cleaning tablet and water tank filter from Amazon.
+You can also disassemble the frothing wand to clean.

-After using the Breville Barista Express every day, below is a list of my top 3 tips:
+After using an espresso machine every day for over five years, below is a list of my top tips:

-1. Use the machine frothing wand!
+• Use the machine frothing steam wand!
 I continued to use the Nespresso frother for about two years because the espresso machine frothing wand felt intimidating.
-However, once I sat down and learned how to use it, I prefer it frothing my milk with the frother wand.
-The wand can get the milk much hotter than a milk frother.
+However, once I sat down and learned how to use it, I prefer frothing my milk with the frother wand.
+The wand can get the milk much hotter than a separate milk frother.
 Also, you can control the amount of foam you create with the frothing wand.

-3. Use filtered water in the water tank.
-The tank has its filter, but I prefer to use already filtered water to begin with.
+• Use filtered water in the water tank.
+The tank has its filter, but I prefer to use already filtered water.
 It will reduce the amount of build-up and scaling that occurs naturally with these machines.

-I used a Nespresso machine every day for three years.
+Before my espresso machine purchase, I used a Nespresso coffee machine every day for three years.
 I still enjoy Nespresso coffee drinks when I visit my family.
-However, if I compare a Nespresso vs an espresso machine, I am so glad I switched over to my own espresso machine.

 breville barista express machine